section-engineering-education/engineering-education/articles/fundamentals-of-big-data-supply-chain/index.md

 Start by choosing a data service platform that your organization can use for accessing data.
 This platform enables users to have direct access to the data.
 Choose a vendor that meets the financial capability of your organization.
 The organization can choose one platform or a combination of many platforms offered by different vendors.

 #### 2. Integrating data
 This step involves integrating data collected from diverse sources.
-High performing systems can be used to store the most frequently used (relevant) data.
-This will help in increasing the speed at which users can access the data.
+High performing systems can be used to store the most frequently used (or relevant) data.
+This will help by increasing the speed at which users can access the data.

 #### 3. Data discovery
-This step involves using data discovery tools to provide answers to specific prescribed questions.
+This step involves using [data discovery tools](https://www.softwareadvice.com/bi/data-discovery-tools-comparison/) to provide answers to specific prescribed questions.
 The organization can use business intelligence (BI) tools to optimize queries.

 #### 4. Realizing data value
 Once the data is transformed, it is ready to be shared and accessed by various users.
 The organization can use the final data to make valuable decisions (after understanding and gaining the adequate knowledge).
 The organization can share the final data with other users such as customers, suppliers, partners, and other stakeholders to realize its value.